indieSoftware/Navigator/README.md

 sheet.
 All other views will be pushed onto the navigation stack.

 The current navigation methods are: .push, .sheet, .cover, and .send.

+*Note that destinations dispatched via NavigationLink will always push onto the NavigationStack.
+That's just how SwiftUI works.*

 ### Dismissing Presented Views